Nooman-LabSTICC/nooman-openpiton/README.md

 # Credits
-This many-core project is based on OpenPiton.
-A open-source many-core platform Developed by Princeton University.
+This many-core project is based on OpenPiton, an open-source many-core platform developed by Princeton University.
 We use OpenPiton as starting point to do our modifications.
 Please don't forget to cite OpenPiton properly if you use the many-core herein provided.

 [Link to OpenPiton's original project](https://github.com/PrincetonUniversity/openpiton)